pf4j/pf4j/README.md

 **DefaultExtensionFinder** looks up extensions using **Extension** annotation.
 DefaultExtensionFinder looks up extensions in all extensions index files `META-INF/extensions.idx`.
 PF4J uses Java Annotation Processing to process at compile time all classes annotated with @Extension and to produce the extensions index file.

-You can control extension instance creation overriding `createExtensionFactory` method from DefaultExtensionFinder.

     public class WelcomePlugin extends Plugin {

         public WelcomePlugin(PluginWrapper wrapper) {